heptarch/heptarch.github.io/drafts/demon.md

 She knows the arrangement of reflectors better than the veins in her hand; a stray reflection is impossible.
-The simplest explanation is a Möbian loop which turns the light inside out, like a glove; a loop in some *other* direction.
+The simplest explanation is a Möbian loop which turns the light inside out, like a glove, a loop which lies, like the White Queen, through the looking glass.

 Ellen gathers her lamp, compass, and notepad, and tramps off into the tunnels to learn the precise bearings of the fourth dimension.